rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Your task is to count the number of ways numbers 1,2,…,n can be divided into two sets of equal sum.

+Solution:
+- This is a classical problem in combinatorial mathematics.
+Unfortunately, finding an exact solution for large values of n is a computationally difficult problem, known as an NP-complete problem.
+- To solve this problem using dynamic programming, we can break it down into smaller subproblems.
+- We'll build a table dp to store the intermediate results, where dp[i][j] represents the number of ways to divide the numbers 1, 2, ..., i into two sets with a sum of j.
+- There is only one way to achieve a sum of 0 using an empty set, so dp[0][0] is initialized to 1.
+- Iterate through the numbers from 1 to n:
+    1. For each number i, iterate through the possible sums j from 0 to the targetSum.
+    2. For each dp[i][j], there are two possibilities:
+        - Exclude the current number i: The number of ways to form the sum j without including i is given by dp[i - 1][j].
+So, we assign dp[i][j] = dp[i - 1][j].
+        - Include the current number i: If j is greater than or equal to i, it means that the current number i can contribute to the sum j.
+In this case, the number of ways to form the sum j by including i is given by dp[i - 1][j - i].
+So, we assign dp[i][j] += dp[i - 1][j - i].
+- Return the value at dp[n][targetSum] as the final result.

 ```cpp:
 int main()
 {